Nordhorn: Extent of the municipal area

-Through various amalgamations the town's area has grown to 14 959 ha, only slightly smaller than the Principality of Liechtenstein.
+As a result of several amalgamations, the town now covers 14,959 hectares, making it only marginally smaller than the Principality of Liechtenstein.

 Neighbouring communities

-North of Nordhorn lie the town and joint community (Samtgemeinde) both called Neuenhaus, while the communities of Engden and Isterberg lie to the south.
+North of Nordhorn lies the town and joint community (Samtgemeinde) both called Neuenhaus, while the communities of Engden and Isterberg lie to the south.
 The town's western limit is also part of Germany's border with the Netherlands.

 Constituent communities

-Nordhorn is subdivided into 17 quarters ("Stadtteile"), grouped here under "older" and "newer".